rmatsum836/rmatsum836.github.io/_posts/2019-12-03-imbalanced.md

 rf_predictions = rf.predict(X_test)
 ```

 The results can be seen in the confusion matrix below.
 We observe that the random forest model does
 a good job at predicting the pitch types that have many data points: changeups, curveballs,
 four-seam fastballs, and sliders.
 We can also take a look at the precision and recall for this model.
-To do
+Recall and precision are usually a better metric for imbalanced data and classification problems in general, as accuracy can usually lead to misleading results.
+Recall is the defined as the number of true positives divded by the number of true positives and number of false negatives, which represents the ratio that true positives are correctly identified.
+Precision is defined as the number of true positives divided by the number of true positives and false positives, which represents the ratio that positive predictions are actually correct.
+The F1 score is essentially a weighted mean between recall and precision.
-so, we will import `metrics` from scikit-learn.
-As expected however, the model is not effective at predicting the
+To do calculate these metrics, we will import `metrics` from scikit-learn.
-minority pitch types.

   <center><img style="margin: 0px 25px 20px 0px;" src="/images/blog/dec4/non_smote_confusion.png" width="800" height="800" /></center>
   <center><em> A confusion matrix of the Random Forest Classifier results with imbalanced data </em></center><br/>